 Nice: Will Ferrell did a laugh out loud performance as Buddy The Elf.
 The naive manchild raised by elves, who gets into a “Fish Out Of Water” scenario.

-Other Cast Members such as James Caan, Mary Steenburgen, Zooey Deschanel, Ed Asner, (Carl Fredrickson from Up) Kyle Gass, (half of the duo from Tenacious D) Andy Richer, (Conan O’ Brien’s sidekick) Faizon Love, (Big Worm from Friday) & Bob Newhart, all did a decent job on their performances.
+Other Cast Members such as James Caan, Mary Steenburgen, Zooey Deschanel, Ed Asner, (Carl Fredrickson from Up) Kyle Gass, (half of the duo from Tenacious D) Andy Richter, (Conan O’ Brien’s sidekick) Faizon Love, (Big Worm from Friday) & Bob Newhart, all did a decent job on their respective performances.

 Fun Fact: Will Ferrell & Mary Steenburgen, also worked on Step Brothers.
 This time, Mary played Will’s onscreen mother.

 During the opening titles, the name of a production company called, “Guy Walks Into A Bar,” indicates that the movie is gonna be filled with funny moments.

 The Humor managed to make my belly ache with laughter, in a good way.
 Buddy’s lines are very memorable to quote in front of your friends such as “I like smiling, smiling is my favorite.”

 Cinematography looked normal without any technical issues present throughout.

 Forced Perspective was used to edit Will’s height for The North Pole scenes.
 This technique was also used in Peter Jackson’s The Lord Of The Rings Trilogy.

 Stop Motion Animation was used to bring creatures from The North Pole to life, for example, a snowman named, Leon, resembles the narrator from Rudolph The Red-Nosed Reindeer.
 I’ll give this pro an Extra Point for honoring Stop Motion Animated Christmas Specials.